-ATCs can be found in countries throughout the world, including:
+ATCs can be found in countries and regions throughout the world, including:

 Where Can Students Go to University?

 The Global Assessment Certificate™ (GAC) program is an internationally recognized university preparation program for students who want to study at a university that uses English as its language of instruction.
-GAC Pathway Universities are located in Australia, Canada, Indonesia, Malaysia, Mexico, Singapore, Thailand, the United Kingdom, the United States and Vietnam.
+GAC Partner Universities are located in Australia, Canada, Malaysia, Mexico, Singapore, Thailand, the United Kingdom, the United States and Vietnam.
 However, with the GAC you can apply to any university.
-Many GAC graduates have been accepted into non-Pathway Universities.
+Many GAC graduates have been accepted into non-Partner Universities.

 Some of the universities in the United States that recognize the GAC offer credit points for an undergraduate degree, and a number of them offer scholarships which can significantly reduce tuition and living expenses.

-For further information about Pathway Universities including their entry requirements and how to choose a suitable Pathway University, go to Find a Pathway University.
+For further information about Partner Universities including their entry requirements and how to choose a suitable Partner University, go to Find a Partner University.